-The reason most of us feel guilt or shame for actions done in the past is because those actions are not in line with our current morals and values.
-Our past wrongs can actually clue us in to what we hold important.
-By identifying our morals and values, we start to get a clearer picture as to “why” we’re hurting over what we’ve done, or what others did to us.
+The reason most of us feel guilt or shame for actions done in the past is because those actions were not in line with our morals and values.
+Our past wrongs can actually clue us into what we think is important and should be valued.
+By identifying our morals and values, we start to get a clearer picture as to “why” we’re hurting over what we’ve done, and even what others did to us.

 Realize The Past Is The Past

-This seems fairly straightforward, but when we can really wrap our head around the fact that we can’t undo the past, we open ourselves up to more acceptance.
-Increased acceptance can lead to the emotional healing we are all looking for.
+This seems fairly straightforward.
+But when we can really wrap our head around the fact that we can’t undo the past, we can open ourselves up to more acceptance.
+Increased acceptance can lead to the emotional healing we’re all looking for!

 Create A Re-Do

-Write down how you would have done things differently if you could go back and do it again.
-In doing so, we affirm that we not only learned from our past mistake, but that if we had the skills we have now, back then, we would have done things differently.
+Write down how you would have done thing differently if you could go back and do it again.
+In doing so, we affirm that we not only learned from our past mistake, but also that if we had the knowledge that we have now back then, we would have done things differently.

 Start Acting In Accordance With Your Morals & Values